fdcastel/Hyper-V-Automation/README.md

 Collection of Powershell scripts to create Windows, Ubuntu and Debian VMs in Hyper-V.

-For Windows Server 2016/2019, Windows 8.1/10 only.
+For Windows Server 2016+, Windows 8.1+ only.

-For Hyper-V Generation 2 VMs only.
+For Hyper-V Generation 2 (UEFI) VMs only.

-To migrate an existing Windows VM from Hyper-V to Proxmox (QEMU) see [Windows: Prepare a VHDX for QEMU migration](#windows-prepare-a-vhdx-for-qemu-migration)
+To migrate an existing Windows VM from Hyper-V to Proxmox (QEMU) see [Windows: Prepare a VHDX for QEMU migration](#windows-prepare-a-vhdx-for-qemu-migration).